neondatabase/website/content/docs/functions/now.md

 updatedOn: '2024-03-04T11:00:00.000Z'
 ---

-The `now()` function in PostgreSQL returns the current date and time with time zone.
+The Postgres `now()` function returns the current date and time with time zone.
 It is an alias for `current_timestamp`.

 This function is commonly used for timestamping database entries, calculating time differences, or implementing time-based logic in applications.
 For instance, you might use it to record when a user creates an account, when an order is placed, or to calculate intervals - like how long ago an event occurred.